sojibjubayer/palki-wed-management/Questions_Answers.md

 #### Answer: C: `"12"`

-<i>In the sum function, you are attempting to add a number (1) and a string ("2") together.
+<i>In the sum function, we are attempting to add a number (1) and a string ("2") together.
-since the original second argument was a string, JavaScript concatenates the values, resulting in "12".So, the correct answer is C: "12".
+But the  second argument is a string, JavaScript concatenates the values, resulting in "12".So, the correct answer is C: "12".
 </i>

 </p>